Raymay3/IDX-Exchange/README.md

 The objective of this project is to develop a machine learning model capable of predicting the final sale price of residential properties in California using historical Multiple Listing Service (MLS) transaction data.

-The exploratory analysis currently includes approximately **794,000 California property transactions**, with **399,000 residential single-family homes** retained after applying the project filtering criteria.
+The project uses monthly California CRMLS Sold transaction data.
+Initial exploratory analysis combined approximately **794,000 property transactions**, with approximately **399,000 residential single-family homes** retained during the initial filtering stage.

+As the preprocessing pipeline was expanded with additional monthly data and refined filtering rules, the modeling dataset grew to **411,984 valid California residential single-family property sales** before the final chronological train/validation/test split.

 Throughout the internship, the project progresses from exploratory data analysis and preprocessing through feature engineering, model development, evaluation, and final presentation.
 The project includes engineered property features, geographic school district information obtained through a spatial join, and multiple machine learning models ranging from Linear Regression to XGBoost for predicting California home sale prices.